Login

 Who Discovered Propane?

-Although several individuals are credited with discovering propane, one notable figure is the French chemist Pierre-Eugene-Marcellin Berthelot.
-In the s and &#;60s, Berthelot synthesized propane in his lab along with other organic compounds like methane, acetylene, and benzene.
-However, he did not initially recognize its potential as a fuel source.
+Various individuals are credited with the discovery of propane, but French chemist Pierre-Eugene-Marcellin Berthelot is notable for synthesizing propane in his lab during the 1850s to 1860s alongside other hydrocarbons.
+However, he did not recognize its potential as a fuel immediately.

 Propane Develops

-In , industrial chemist Dr. Edmund Ronalds discovered propane as a naturally occurring substance while dissolving Pennsylvania crude oil.
-It wasn&#;t until years later that explosives expert and chemist Walter Snelling confirmed propane as a volatile substance in crude oil in .
-He discovered it while investigating the vapors leaking from a Ford Model T gasoline tank.
-He filled a glass container with the gasoline, and the cork popped out, indicating a volatile vapor inside.
+In 1910, industrial chemist Dr. Edmund Ronalds discovered propane as a naturally occurring substance while dissolving Pennsylvania crude oil.
+It was not until 1920 that Walter Snelling confirmed propane as a volatile substance in crude oil.
+He stumbled upon it while investigating vapors from a Ford Model T gasoline tank and marketing LPG began shortly after.

 Propane & The Olympics